 Why waste your team’s time with a recurring meeting when they could be doing meaningful, productive work during that time instead?
 Teams need uninterrupted, heads-down time to accomplish great things.
 Redirect time spent in pointless meetings to designing and shipping products and carrying out other high-value activities in your organization.

 When you set up a recurring meeting, write down the problem that you need the meeting to solve and send out an agenda for every meeting.
-Set an end date, such as 10 weeks, and require the group to make a decision on whether or not to continue having the recurring meeting at the end of those 10 weeks.
+Set an end date for the recurring meetings, such as 10 weeks.
+Then require the group to decide on whether or not to continue having the recurring meetings at the end of those 10 weeks.

 In every meeting, assign each participant action items, so they feel like they are playing a role in the meeting.
 Only attendees who are willing to commit to completing action items by a specific date should be allowed to attend the meetings.

 Nominate someone to be the meeting leader.
 The leader of a meeting doesn’t necessarily have to be the most senior person in the room.
 If it’s not the organizer of the meeting who is leading the meeting, then nominate a meeting leader within the first five minutes of the meeting.